Azure/fta-identity/identity-applications/articles/daemon-token-auth.md

 ### Register all parties in Azure Active Directory

-- **register apps**: each of the parties needs to be represented in Azure Active Directory [by _registering_ them](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
+- **register apps**: the API needs to be represented in Azure Active Directory [by _registering_ it](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
+The daemon can either be assigned a managed identity or registered in the same way.
-- **assign client creds**: when each registration has been done, make sure to assign client credentials to the daemon application which it can later use to proof its identity towards AAD.
+- **assign client creds**: if the daemon application is registered (i.e. not using a managed identity), make sure to assign client credentials to the daemon application which it can later use to proof its identity towards AAD.
+If it uses a managed identity, this step is not necessary.
 - **advertise role on API**: now, modify the registration manifest for the API, to [advertise at least one role](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps).

 For example, we could add two roles to our manifest: one that allows reading and one that allows writing: